beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 But when we change `y` to `99`, `x` remains unchanged.

-It's like `y` got a _copy_ of `x`, so subsequent changes to `y` did _not_ affect `x`^[The under-the-hood details of how Python handles assignments like this are rather more complex, and I'm really being hand-wavy here.
-But, that said, you can still use this mental model about making copies and have it work perfectly well.].
+It's like `y` got a _copy_ of `x`, so subsequent changes to `y` did _not_ affect `x`.

+> The under-the-hood details of how Python handles assignments like this
+> are rather more complex, and I'm really being hand-wavy here.
+But,
+> that said, you can still use this mental model about making copies and
+> have it work perfectly well.
+[See Appendix C for all the
+> details](#valref).

 And with strings, since they're immutable, we end up with the same situation, more or less.